 Students will sometimes procrastinate or avoid studying because they may harbor unrealistic expectations of themselves — for example, that they have to appear more sophisticated or knowledgeable than they feel they are, or that they shouldn’t show that they don’t understand something, or that they should be able to do all their academic work with equal success regardless of the difficulty of the material.
 You may recognize their feelings in your own experience — the sense that “everyone here is so much smarter than I am!”
 Students may fear betraying this feeling.
 Fear can produce paralysis, leading to desperate last-minute measures.
 Students who feel they don’t have their own ideas or who are afraid to express their ideas may be tempted, even unconsciously, to borrow others’ ideas.
 Likewise, students who don’t understand course concepts from the material presented can be tempted to resort to unacceptable means of obtaining a good grade.

 You can help by explaining to students that one of the primary purposes of section and office hours is to help them develop their knowledge in a safe environment.
 They are not expected to know everything already, but to work together and individually to increase their knowledge and understanding.
 Exploration, not avoidance, is the better way forward.

 One way GSIs foreground the learning process — and one way students learn to put aside their anxiety—is to use online discussion forums.
-Many GSIs have found that students who have otherwise been reticent in class feel free to ask questions and experiment with ideas on line.
-They can also gain confidence as they find that they can answer their peers’ questions or offer valuable ideas to the conversation.
+Many GSIs have found that students who have otherwise been reticent in class feel more free to ask questions and experiment with ideas online.
+They can also gain confidence as they find that they can answer their peers’ questions or bring valuable ideas to the conversation.

 There may also be other circumstances or stressors.
 Many instructors therefore include in their course syllabi or section information sheets the contact information for the University Health Services’ Counseling and Psychological Services, which offers individual and group counseling to students.